 • Okta: Go to Applications β†’ Your App β†’ Provisioning β†’ Attribute Mappings

-• Azure AD: Go to Enterprise Apps β†’ Your App β†’ Provisioning β†’ Mappings β†’ Provision Azure AD Users
+• Microsoft Entra ID (formerly Azure AD): Go to Enterprise applications β†’ Your App β†’ Provisioning β†’ Mappings β†’ Provision Microsoft Entra ID Users

 • OneLogin: Go to Applications β†’ Your App β†’ Parameters